Done Somebody Wrong

-"I Must Have Done Somebody Wrong" is a blues song written and recorded by Eddie Kirkland in 1959.
-Using the same lyrics but modifying aspects of the music, Elmore James recorded it as "Done Somebody Wrong" in 1960; he took sole writing credit for it and it came to be known as an Elmore James song.
-"Done Somebody Wrong" was interpreted by the Allman Brothers Band in 1971 and featured on their classic live album At Fillmore East.
-As Billboard magazine has stated, the song became "more associated with the Allmans than with James in the end."
+"Done Somebody Wrong" is an electric blues song recorded by Elmore James in 1960.
+Though he took sole writing credit for it and it came to be known as an Elmore James song, it was a reworking of the original, "I Must Have Done Somebody Wrong", written and recorded by Eddie Kirkland in 1959.
+James' version, which used the same lyrics but featured a start-stop rhythm and his signature slide guitar, became the established version.
+It was subsequently covered by The Yardbirds in 1965, David Clayton-Thomas in 1966, and, iconically, the Allman Brothers Band in 1971, as featured on their classic live album At Fillmore East.

+According to Billboard magazine, the song became "more associated with the Allmans than with James in the end."
+The original version and Eddie Kirkland as its composer were both forgotten.

 Eddie Kirkland original

 Kirkland moved around during his youth, but one classification of blues singers' heritages places him in the Alabama part of the "Eastern Piney Woods" region.

-"I Must Have Done Somebody Wrong" was recorded for Fortune Records in Detroit, Michigan in 1959, and issued later that year on a 45 rpm record with "I Need You Baby" on the other side.
-Kirkland was listed as the sole songwriter.
+"I Must Have Done Somebody Wrong" is an electric blues, recorded by Kirkland for Fortune Records in Detroit, Michigan, in 1959.
+He was listed as the sole songwriter, with the recording credited on the 45 rpm record to Eddie Kirkland and His House Rockers.
+Personnel included Kirkland on vocals and guitar, Joe Dooms on piano, Jimmy Parner on drums, and Johnny Hooks on tenor saxophone.
+It was issued later that year on a 45 as Fortune 848, with a run time of 2:38 and "I Need You Baby" on the other side.
+Fortune did not indicate A- or B-sides to the record.

-Unlike some blues songs based around boasts, Kirkland's song was centered on the acceptance of blame for having betrayed his woman's trust:
+Unlike some blues songs based around boasts, "I Must Have Done Somebody Wrong" was centered on the acceptance of blame for having betrayed his woman's trust: